 Mr. Martens is native of Newton, Kansas and attended Chadron State College in the Panhandle of rural Nebraska.
 He graduated from Chadron State College suma cum laude and was the 2013 recipient of the Chadron State College Platinum Eagle Award.
 The award is presented each year to one male and one female student demonstrating exemplary academic achievement, community service, and leadership qualities.

 While attending Chadron State, Mr. Martens returned home each summer to join his brothers running a small residential painting company in Newton and the surrounding area.

 Mr. Martens attended law school at Washburn University School of Law.
 He served as the Editor-in-Chief of the Washburn Law Journal, Volume 55, and was a two-time recipient of the J.L.
 Weigand Legal Education Trust Scholarship.
-He graduated from Washburn University School of Law in 2016, earning magna cum laude honors.
+He graduated in 2016, earning magna cum laude honors.

 Mr. Martens received a “Rising Star” designation in the 2020 edition of the Missouri and Kansas Super Lawyers publication.